-Most potential clients are not hesitant to engage in a clarity call that, being the first connect between the two parties, is quite important and sets the tone for the future relationship.
+Most potential clients are not hesitant to engage in a sales call, that, being the first connect between the two parties, is quite important and sets the tone for the future relationship.

 Your prospects want to be listened to and understood.
 They have an end point or a goal in mind and they look towards you to show them the path to reach that goal.
-This clarity call should get them excited to want to work with you.
+This clarity call should excite them enough to want to work with you.

 You need to gather all the information you require, while ensuring that you listen attentively to your client.

-These are the 3 factors that need to be kept in mind while making a sales call:
+These are the 3 factors that you need to keep in mind while making a sales call:

 1. Talk about their business: